multiversx/mx-sdk-nestjs/packages/monitoring/README.md

 }
 ```

-The only change we have to do is that we need to instantiate this class and call `.getMetrics()` method on it to return to us both default and our new custom metric.
+The only change we have to do is that we need to instantiate this class and call `.getMetrics()` method on it to return to us both default and our new custom metrics.

 The `.setHearthbeatDuration()` method will be used in our business logic whenever we want to add a new value to that histogram.